The Clear Edge

 Most service business owners at every revenue stage run off-sites incorrectly.
 They optimize for engagement instead of alignment.
 That creates quarterly drift and a permanent rework culture.

-Offsites focus on growth goals without execution clarity.
-Teams leave inspired but confused about priorities.
+Offsites focus on growth goals without clear execution plans, so teams leave inspired but still confused about priorities.

 Three weeks later, a team meeting happens:

-• Nobody wrote it down.
-You spend 90 minutes realigning what was supposedly decided.
+Nobody wrote it down, and you spend 90 minutes realigning what was supposedly decided.

 — At $125K-$150K/month